Brownian Fluctuations of a non-confining potential

 In a similar fashion to the harmonic case, it is not possible to obtain the distribution from equation \ref{distbessel}.
 We then proceed to determine numerically the distribution, and compare to the numerical simulations of the Langevin equation.

-\Fref{Many_total_dist} a) depicts the probability distribution $P(\Delta V)$ in variation of $\Delta V$ for different values of $k$, with the purple stars being the results for the simulations of the Langevin equation.
+\ref{Many_total_dist} a) depicts the probability distribution $P(\Delta V)$ in variation of $\Delta V$ for different values of $k$, with the purple stars being the results for the simulations of the Langevin equation.
 All distributions are completely asymmetric due to $\Delta V \ge 0$ for all values of $x_{\tau}$ and $y_{\tau}$, even in the non-confining regime $k=u$.

-The time evolution of the distribution is showed in \fref{Many_total_dist} b), $P(\Delta V)$ for many $k$ values.
+The time evolution of the distribution is showed in \ref{Many_total_dist} b), $P(\Delta V)$ for many $k$ values.
 It is in agreement with the expected behavior of the central moments, as we see that the distribution becomes broader and skew as predicted by the variance and kurtosis.
 Besides that, the distribution tail increases compared with the initial time value, as expected from the excess of kurtosis.

-While for the non-confining potential $V_{nc}$ our results show the existence of a RI, reported in Eq.~\eref{fluctuation_theorem}, for the full potential the scenario is different.
+While for the non-confining potential $V_{nc}$ our results show the existence of a RI, reported in Eq.~\ref{fluctuation_theorem}, for the full potential the scenario is different.
 As one can see clearly from the fact that the distribution admits only positives values.
 Nevertheless, we can discuss what is happening.
 For instance, let us consider the full potential difference

 Considering the particle at the origin of the coordinates system (in a delta distribution), meaning $x_{0} = y_{0} = 0$, one has